Mercedes F1 W07 Hybrid: In-season development

-Launch, pre-season and in-season testings
+Launch, pre-season and in-season testing

 The Mercedes F1 W07 Hybrid was unofficially launched at the Silverstone Circuit with Rosberg and Hamilton completing an inaugural shakedown during a promotional event on 19 February 2016.
 The car was driven a total of 98.2 km.

 The F1 W07 Hybrid was officially launched online on 21 February 2016, one day before the 2016 inaugural pre-season testing.
 The F1 W07 Hybrid took part in pre-season testing at Circuit de Barcelona-Catalunya on February 22–25 and March 1–4.
 During the eight testing days, the car completed 1294 laps; a total of 6024 km, equivalent to over 19 race distances.
-The car was also driven by 2015 GP3 Series champion Esteban Ocon and Manor Racing's regular driver Pascal Wehrlein during in-season testings.
+The car was also driven by 2015 GP3 Series champion Esteban Ocon and Manor Racing's regular driver Pascal Wehrlein during in-season testing.